stankur/Challenge-Breaker-App/README.md

 What you'll be able to do with **Challenge Breaker**:

 - "step into" existing challenges and view the elaborated mini challenges
-- "step out" of mini elaborated challenges to a bigger
 - add more elaborated mini challenges to current challenges
 - remove existing challenges
 - update existing challenges
+- switch order of mini elaborated challenges